 |---|---|---|---|

-| Single layer / lightweight entry builds | Fewer outer layers, simpler rail build | Occasional paddling, lighter riders, tight budgets | Easy to carry, can feel softer (more flex) under load |
+| Single layer / lightweight entry builds | Fewer outer layers, simpler rail build | Occasional paddling, lighter riders, tight budgets | Easy to carry, can feel softer with more flex under load |

 | Double layer | Extra skin layers and/or reinforced rails | Families, regular use, rental-proof durability | More robust; usually stiffer, sometimes a bit heavier |

-| Fusion / heat-laminated | Layers bonded with heat/lamination (less glue) | Regular paddlers who want a nicer carry + better feel | Often lighter and “tighter” than basic multi-layer builds |
+| Fusion / heat-laminated | Layers bonded with heat/lamination, using less glue | Regular paddlers who want a nicer carry and better feel | Often lighter and tighter-feeling than basic multi-layer builds |

-| Woven drop-stitch | Woven core material designed to reduce stretch | Touring, fitness, faster all-round paddling | Crisper response, less “trampoline” feel |
+| Woven drop-stitch | Woven core material designed to reduce stretch | Touring, fitness, faster all-round paddling | Crisper response, with less “trampoline” feel |

-| Stringers / battens / stiffening spines | Added structural elements along the deck/hull | Longer boards, heavier riders, performance touring | Noticeably less flex; more glide and efficiency |
+| Stringers / battens / stiffening spines | Added structural elements along the deck/hull | Longer boards, heavier riders, performance touring | Noticeably less flex, with more glide and efficiency |

-| Tension systems (race-style builds) | High-tension tech designed to mimic hardboard stiffness | Racing, fast flatwater, downwind training | Very “hardboard-like” for an inflatable when set up correctly |
+| Tension systems / race-style builds | High-tension tech designed to mimic hardboard stiffness | Racing, fast flatwater, downwind training | Very hardboard-like for an inflatable when set up correctly |

 Quick shortcut: If your use is “family fun”, durability matters most.
 If your use is “distance/touring”, stiffness-to-weight matters most.